-Last year, President Obama proposed common sense reforms that would enable the United States to reach up to four million more people in food crises around the world with the same resources, by making the successful USAID Title II program more flexible, efficient and effective.
-This year, the President’s request builds on positive reforms enacted in 2014, which will enable USAID to reach more people annually with the same resources, mainly in chronically food-insecure communities, including about 600,000 more people through the 2014 Farm Bill and another 200,000 through the Consolidated Appropriations Act, 2014.
+In fiscal year 2014, President Obama proposed common sense reforms that would enable the United States to reach up to four million more people in food crises around the world with the same resources, by making the successful USAID Title II program more flexible, efficient and effective.
+This year, the President’s request builds on positive reforms enacted in the Agricultural Act of 2014, which will enable USAID to reach more people annually with the same resources, mainly in chronically food-insecure communities.
 These changes reduce costs and offer USAID a wider range of programming options that can improve program outcomes and help achieve more sustainable results, particularly within development programs.

-In the FY 2015 budget, the President proposes additional reforms to ensure the U.S. Government is also able to flexibly respond to life-saving, emergency needs around the world, reaching close to 2 million more people per year in emergency crises with the same resources.
+In the FY 2016 budget, the President proposes additional reforms to ensure the U.S. Government is also able to flexibly respond to life-saving, emergency needs around the world, reaching close to 2 million more people per year in emergency crises with the same resources.
+In a time when 51.2 million people around the world are displaced by conflict—the largest amount since World War II—these reforms are needed now more than ever.

 THE BASIC CALCULATION OF EFFICIENCY SAVINGS